Oklahoma City Truck Defect or Malfunction Lawyers

 If you or a loved one has been injured (or worse, killed) in an accident involving a large truck, you may be entitled to compensation.
 While we understand that money will not change the fact that you have been through a traumatic event, it may help ease some of your financial burdens and allow you time to heal.
-The experienced and compassionate Oklahoma truck malfunction attorneys at Abel Law Firm are here to assist you in your time of need.
+The experienced and compassionate Oklahoma City truck malfunction attorneys at Abel Law Firm are here to assist you in your time of need.

-Our attorneys have been representing clients in Oklahoma personal injury cases for years.
+Our attorneys have been representing clients in Oklahoma City truck accident cases for years.
 With over 130 years of combined legal experience, you can trust that the attorneys at Abel Law Firm have the know-how to get results.
 Over the years, we have secured over $250 million for clients.
 You can trust that we won’t stop fighting until we get you the compensation you deserve.
 If you or loved one has been injured in an accident involving a defective or malfunctioning large truck, contact Abel Law Firm today for a free consultation.
 You can reach us by calling (405) 239-7046, filling out a contact form, or starting a live online chat now.